 Adult Volunteers- Hearing Officers

-Teen volunteers, ages 13 to 17 act as defense attorney, prosecuting attorney, bailiff, clerk and juror.
-The only participating adult in the courtroom is the Judge.
-Typical offenses include shoplifting, vandalism, minor battery, and disorderly conduct.
+Teen volunteers, ages 13 to 17 act as defense attorney, prosecuting attorney, bailiff, clerk and/or juror.
+The only participating adult in the courtroom serves as a judge.
+All adult volunteers must complete screening through Human Resources.
+Typical cases heard in Teen Court include shoplifting, vandalism, minor battery, and disorderly conduct.
+Adolescents interested in serving as a Teen Court volunteer, please contact the PAY program at TeenCourt@seminolesheriff.org

 2018 Volunteer Manual